Is wedding photography your day job? And what is your experience?

 Have you shot at my venue before?

-I have shot at many venues around Brisbane, Sunshine Coast, Maleny, Gold Coast, Toowoomba and Byron Bay, so there is a good chance that I have.
+I have shot at many different venues over the years I’ve been a full-time photographer.
 However, if I have not, I will most likely scout the location or venue prior to the wedding day, or arrive at the venue early on the day of.
 I also do extensive online research prior to your big day too.
 I love the challenge of shooting at different locations as it keeps my style creative.
-In fact I shoot at a lot of locations Ive never shot before or there can be a good amount of time between weddings, so its pretty normal for me to be shooting at a new venue most weddings.
+In fact, I shoot at a lot of locations Ive never shot before or there can be a good amount of time between weddings, so its pretty normal for me to be shooting at a new venue most weddings.

 What information do we need to supply prior to the wedding?